xStarbound/xStarbound/README.md

 The following mods have special functionality that requires or is supported by xStarbound.

 - [Actionbar Group Scrolling](https://steamcommunity.com/sharedfiles/filedetails/?id=3051031813) — fully supported by xStarbound.
+- [Advanced Teleporter Interface](https://steamcommunity.com/sharedfiles/filedetails/?id=3788629855) — requires xStarbound, oSBM or OpenStarbound's asset preprocessor system _on the server_ to detect and patch teleporter objects; the _server_ must run the script to patch teleporter objects, or else you get the retail warp interface when using them.
+Only install this mod server-side if all clients have it installed.
+The preprocessor _isn't_ needed to use the interface from your Quickbar / Stardust menu though.
 - [Alternate UI Sounds [oSB]](https://steamcommunity.com/sharedfiles/filedetails/?id=3360332852) — should be supported by xStarbound; report any issues.
 - [Animis](https://github.com/Lonaasan/Animis) — requires xStarbound, oSBM or OpenStarbound.
 - [Armor Augment Slot](https://steamcommunity.com/sharedfiles/filedetails/?id=3448934708) — requires xStarbound, oSBM or OpenStarbound.